-- 1. Run HSQLDB (hsql) as a background process. - 2.
-Start TrackStudio Enterprise default servlet container (jetty). - 3.
-Open the following URL: http://hostname:8888/TrackStudio - 4.
-Use the following to log on: login=root, password=root.
+- 1. Start TrackStudio Enterprise default servlet container (jetty). - 2.
+Open the following URL: http://hostname:8888/TrackStudio

 If you run TrackStudio in a nix VPS (Virtual Private Server), you may encounter VM object heap errors, which may be due to how a VPS allocates memory on a shared physical machine.
 The JVM attempts to make a guess at how much memory it will be able to use based on the information it can gather from the same sources as the tools "free" and "top" use.
 For example, in a VServer VPS this reports memory on the physical host, and does not reflect the limits in place for each VPS.